-You can either take our Introductory Kayaking lesson, or if you already have the required skills and experience you can attend a checkout.
-Learn more here.
+You can either take our Beginner+ lesson, by a certified Paddle Canada instructor, or if you already have the required skills and experience you can attend a kayak checkout.

 Use of these boats are only for those who have successfully completed a kayak checkout and a separate surf ski lesson.